ezze/rollup-watch-issue-demo/README.md

 > Settings | Appearance & Behavior | System Settings | Use "safe write" (save changes to temporary file first)

-When files are changed directly (for example, by automatic scripts mentioned below) then everything works as expceted.
+When files are changed directly (for example, by automatic scripts mentioned below) then everything works as expected.

 ## Reproducing